-Glaucoma doesn’t just affect humans---it affects all animals, including chickens.
+Glaucoma doesn’t just happen in humans---it effects all animals, including chickens.
 It is actually a group of eye conditions which occur when fluid builds up in the front part of the eye.
 This fluid exerts increased pressure within the eye, causing it to become enlarged and painful, leading to optic nerve damage.

 Chickens can develop glaucoma as a primary condition or secondary to trauma.
 Glaucoma needs to be differentiated from other causes of exophthalmos (a bulging or enlarged eye).

 For a definite diagnosis of glaucoma, your veterinarian will need to measure the intraocular pressure (IOP) within your chicken's eye.
 This is accomplished through the use of a handhold tonometer.
 A normal bird's eye will have an intraocular pressure of between 9.2 and 22 mmHg.